 The CMA course comprises three stages and 20 subjects.
 Depending on your capacity and level of dedication, you can complete the course from 3 to 4 years.

-There is no fixed course duration for CMA, you can complete the course minimum in 6 months to 3-4 years.
-Candidates can qualify the levels as per their ability, dedication, and hard work.
-Generally, students take 3 years to complete the course.
+There is no set course duration for CMA; you can complete the course in as little as 6 months and as much as 3-4 years.
+Candidates can advance through the levels based on their ability, dedication, and hard work.
+Students typically take three years to complete the course.

 CMA Course Registration Fees is given below: